-With the most powerful hurricane in history bearing down on the Carolinas, now might be a good time for some good old-fashioned comfort food.
+With the coldest cold front in decades gripping our region, now’s the best time for some good old-fashioned comfort food.

 If you’re in the mood for some truly Southern comfort food, you gotta try Mert’s.